 Letâs kick off your morning stroll with a visit to the iconic Bell Tower, the first stop of your Xian Travel Itinerary.
 Positioned at the heart of the city, itâs where all roads seem to meet and where youâll truly feel the pulse of Xi’an.
 While you can explore the inside of the Bell Tower, the view is less of a “wow” moment since it overlooks the cityâs busiest streets.

-đĄPRO TIPđĄ Find time to return in the late afternoon.
+Find time to visit the City Wall in the late afternoon.
 The Bell Tower at night is stunning, with lights that bring out its full charm.
-It’s worth the wait!

 2. Muslim Quarter & Great Mosque of Xi’an